vodun/SeismicPro/README.md

 > `SeismicPro` module is in the beta stage.
 Your suggestions and improvements via [issues](https://github.com/gazprom-neft/SeismicPro/issues) are very welcome.

-The SeismicPro is compatible with Python 3.6+ and tested on Ubuntu 20.04 and Windows Server 2019.
+`SeismicPro` is compatible with Python 3.8+ and tested on Ubuntu 20.04 and Windows Server 2019.

-> Note that the [benchmark](./seismicpro/benchmark/) module may not work on Windows due to dependency issues.
+> Note that the [Benchmark](./seismicpro/benchmark/) module and [Research](./seismicpro/batchflow/batchflow/research/) may not work on Windows due to dependency issues.
 Use it with caution.

 ### Installation as a python package